Director, Middle East & Asia Portfolio, Education for Development Division

 GETTING TO KNOW SUSAN

-Susan Ayari is a Senior Associate in Education in Conflict.
+Susan Ayari is Director of the Middle East & Asia Portfolio in the Education for Development Division.
 In this role, she directs the Afghan Children Read Project and supports business development and thought leadership related to education in crisis countries particularly in the broader Middle East and North Africa region.

 Beyond your job title, please explain your role at Creative.